Hospitality Common

 Skills Development and Employment Opportunities

-We will encourage residents to explore their interests and existing skills, paving the way for potential employment opportunities in the broader community.
+We encourage residents to explore their interests and existing skills, paving the way for potential employment opportunities in the broader community.
 This includes connecting them with the vibrant network of immigrant entrepreneurs whose businesses are located within walking distance of Gardner House.
 According to the Welcoming Ordinance Committee, approximately 85% of businesses in downtown Framingham are immigrant-owned, significantly contributing to the local economy.

 Community Networking and Engagement